cyle/sigil/API.md

 You can delete a node by sending a DELETE request to `/node/:id` where `:id` is the unique node ID you'd like to have deleted.

 You can delete a connection by sending a DELETE request to `/connection/:id` where `:id` is the unique connection ID you'd like to have deleted.

+## Saving

+You can save the current database to disk by sending a GET request to `/save`, you should get an "okay" in return.